vatnz-dev/sops/docs/aerodromes/index.md

 Class D airspace normally applies to CTRs and CTAs surrounding regional aerodromes, such as Rotorua and Nelson.

 IFR aircraft are separated from other IFR aircraft, but VFR aircraft are not separated from any IFR or other VFR aircraft.
-Within a CTR only, during special VFR conditions, IFR aircraft are separated from special VFR aircraft, and pecial VFR aircraft are separated from other special VFR aircraft when visibility is less than 5 km.
+Within a CTR only, during special VFR conditions, IFR aircraft are separated from special VFR aircraft, and special VFR aircraft are separated from other special VFR aircraft when visibility is less than 5 km.

 Pilots of VFR and IFR aircraft operating within Class D airspace must use a good lookout to separate themselves from each other as ATC separation is not provided.

 ## Tier 2 (Procedural Tower) Positions

-Procedural airspace is only found at a few airports around the country.
-These are Towers without radar and rely on reports from pilots on their position.
+As per the [VATSIM Global Controller Administration Policy](https://vatsim.net/docs/policy/global-controller-administration-policy), the positions within VATNZ FIRs that are of a procedural nature fall under the Tier 2 Designation.
+In order to staff these positions, VATNZ controllers must undergo a Procedural Tower endorsement through the training department.
+More information on this course can be found on the [VATNZ Webiste](https://www.vatnz.net/training/courses/procedural-tower/)

-Our procedural towers are: Gisborne, Napier, New Plymouth, Nelson, Dunedin and Invercargill.

-They are all Class D therefore the all Class D rules apply to these aerodromes as well.
+Our procedural Aerodromes are: Gisborne (NZGS), Napier (NZNR), New Plymouth (NZNP), Nelson (NZNS), Dunedin (NZDN) and Invercargill (NZNV) These aerodromes are all Class D, therefore Class D airspace rules apply to these aerodromes.

 --8<-- "includes/abbreviations.md"